 LinkedIn has a profile section dedicated to this called “Volunteer Experience”.

-Networking is by far the fastest way to find a job if done right.
-This article explains why (and how to get started).
+This article explains why networking is the fastest way to find a job (and how you can get started).

 So, you might start by saying,

 “Hi Bill.
 How have things been going for you at Microsoft?
 I hope you’re well!
 I wanted to let you know that I’ve started looking for a new position – hopefully a Senior Supervisor or Manager position in Software QA.
 Do you know of any interesting companies that are hiring?”

 Next, start to build new connections.
 You could ask your existing contacts if there’s anyone in their next that they think you should speak with.